SomdattaNag/Security-Screening-System/README.md

 If a threat is identified and threat_alarm is triggered, an SMS alert is sent to the concerned authorities.
 The message includes key details such as the individual's name, time of detection and Ip location of the individual.

 7. Logging Matched faces: if a match is found, the individual's image is automatically logged in the system for future verification and other legal procedures.

+8. Advanced data augmentation: Everytime an image is added, run the data augmentation.py script to add more diverse set images for each person.

 # Note:
 1. This is a functional prototype designed for a security checkpoint use case.
 It demonstrates the core facial recognition and threat-detection logic of a real-time screening system.
 The project is modular and can be extended to integrate with IoT hardware or GUI interfaces as needed.